-The Min Family Challenge was established by alumnus Bryan Min and his wife Julie Min to support student use of engineering and technology to develop sustainable and effective solutions for global problems, positively affecting the greater society.
+The Min Family Challenge (MFC) was established by alumnus Bryan Min and his wife Julie Min to support student use of engineering and technology to develop sustainable and effective solutions for global problems, positively affecting the greater society.
 To date, the Min Family Challenge has nurtured concepts ranging from technologies for preventing infant blindness to digital solutions for the “underbanked.”
 This Challenge has extended the world of innovation to creating sustainable solutions to needy communities across the globe.

 In the wake of Hurricane Harvey, Irma, Jose, and Maria and devastation from Mexico’s strongest earthquakes in a century, the 2018 Min Family Engineering Social Entrepreneurship Challenge will focus on developing sustainable ventures to enhance relief and recovery efforts for the victims and mitigate impact of future disasters.
 This initiative will allow teams of students to apply for subsidies to travel to the Houston area, a testbed, for field research, then develop technical solutions for a specific problem resulting from the hurricane’s aftermath.